glener10/authentication/documentation/nextFeatures.md

 Change email (Logged)
 Delete Account (Logged)
 E-mail verification
-Password Recovery: use a unique token
-Login with google
+Password Recovery: use a unique token sended to email Login with google
 2FA
 User Control: Log out, block, delete (Only users with permission can due)